bjezek/WineOnTap/README.md

 Sentiment Analysis was applied on the wine reviews dataset to determine the best type of wine that is associated with personal preferences of a specific attribute (acidity, aroma, etc)

-For example, if you like a fruity wine, based on tasting reviews, sentiment scores, and filtering, X wines are the most popular wines that suit your tastes.
+For example, if you like a fruity wine, based on tasting reviews, sentiment scores, and filtering, a pinot noir wine likely suits your tastes.

 (See Gautam's folder for jupyter notebook files.)